TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - this will allow us to set one sound for both start and culmination
             - "continuous entering" sound effect can simply be implemented by adding another ambient sound with a small range
+        - We will reuse portals as force fields
+            - The logic would be nearly identical so there's no point introducing another entity/node type
+            - Force field will even be a useful effect for the portal as well
+                - We'll give one by default that pulls towards the center
+                - By giving a minus someone can set it to pull outwards
+                - And also torque
+                - And just a flag whether it should pull proportional to mass
+            - Let force fields increase portal inertia
+                - slowly with a maximum, two parameters per each force field

 - FFA planning
     - Lying weapons are unlimited